timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_Platform_Surfaces_IFramebufferRenderTargetWithProperties_Lock.md

 <dl><dt>  <a href="T_Avalonia_Controls_Platform_Surfaces_FramebufferLockProperties">FramebufferLockProperties</a></dt><dd> </dd></dl>

 #### Return Value
+ILockedFramebuffer

+##
-ILockedFramebufferContents should be drawn on actual window after disposing
+Contents should be drawn on actual window after disposing

 ## See Also